 - You must be a member of a role that has privileges to create feature layers in bulk from a data store item and publish server-based layers.

 - Feature and map image layers are created for all feature classes and tables in the database that can be accessed through the database connection.
 If any of the feature classes or tables have related tables, separate feature and map image layers will be created for each related table.
 Only you have access to the layers when you create them, but you or an organization administrator can share layers with other members of the organization or even the public.
-For this reason, it is important to consider what feature classes and tables the user specified in the connection file can access and what type of privileges the user has on those datasets.
+For this reason, it is important to consider what feature classes and tables that the user specified in the connection file can access and what type of privileges the user has on those datasets.

 When you create feature layers in bulk, editing is not enabled on the layers.
 However, editing can be enabled on the feature service in ArcGIS Server Manager if the service is running on a federated server or, if the service is running on the hosting server, editing is enabled by the organization administrator in the ArcGIS Enterprise Administrator API site.
 If you do not want people to edit data through these bulk-published feature layers, connect to the database as a user who has only privileges to select data from the feature classes and tables, and do not enable editing on the feature service.